Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians

-As a consequence of Theorem \ref{theo:exist} and of the absence of zero vectors on reduced networks (see \cite{AG4} and Remark \ref{rem:zero_vectors}) we get the first statement in the following Corollary.
+As a consequence of Theorem \ref{theo:exist} and of the absence of identically zero edge wave functions on reduced networks, we get the first statement in the following Corollary.
 The second part follows from the explicit characterization of the effect of moves and reductions on the wave function and the divisor carried in Section \ref{sec:moves_reduc}.

-\begin{corollary} Under the hypotheses of Theorem \ref{theo:exist}: \begin{enumerate} \item \textbf{Parametrization of $\S$ via KP divisors:} If the PBDTP graph $\mathcal G$ representing $\S$ is reduced and equivalent to the Le--graph via a finite sequence of moves (M1), (M3) and flip moves (M2), then for any fixed $\vec t_0$, there is a local one-to-one correspondence between KP divisors on $\Gamma (\mathcal G)$ and points $[A]\in \S$. \item \textbf{Discrete transformation between curves and divisors induced by moves and reductions:} Let ${\mathcal G}$ and ${\mathcal G}^{\prime}$ be two PBDTP graphs equivalent by a finite sequence of moves and reductions for which Theorem \ref{theo:exist} holds true for the same $\vec t_0$, then there is an explicit transformation of the KP divisor on $\Gamma(\mathcal G)$ to the KP divisor on $\Gamma({\mathcal G}^{\prime})$. \end{enumerate} \end{corollary}
+\begin{corollary} Under the hypotheses of Theorem \ref{theo:exist}: \begin{enumerate} \item \textbf{Local parametrization of $\S$ via KP divisors:} If the plabic graph $\mathcal G$ representing $\S$ is reduced and equivalent to the Le--graph via a finite sequence of moves (M1), (M3) and flip moves (M2), then for any fixed $\vec t_0$, there is a local one-to-one correspondence between KP divisors on $\Gamma (\mathcal G)$ and points $[A]\in \S$. \item \textbf{Discrete transformation between curves and divisors induced by moves and reductions:} Let ${\mathcal G}$ and ${\mathcal G}^{\prime}$ be two plabic graphs equivalent by a finite sequence of moves and reductions for which Theorem \ref{theo:exist} holds true for the same $\vec t_0$, then there is an explicit transformation of the KP divisor on $\Gamma(\mathcal G)$ to the KP divisor on $\Gamma({\mathcal G}^{\prime})$. \end{enumerate} \end{corollary}

-\begin{remark}\textbf{Global parametrization of positroid cells via divisors} We claim that given a curve $\Gamma$ associated to a reduced PBDTP graph $\mathcal G$ representing a positroid cell $\S$, real and regular KP divisors $\DKP$ such that $\# ( \DKP \cap \Gamma_0) = k$ provide a global minimal parametrization of $\S$ after applying some blow-ups in all cases where some of the divisor points occur at double points.
+\begin{remark}\textbf{Global parametrization of positroid cells via divisors} We claim that given a curve $\Gamma$ associated to a reduced plabic graph $\mathcal G$ representing a positroid cell $\S$, real and regular KP divisors $\DKP$ such that $\# ( \DKP \cap \Gamma_0) = k$ provide a global minimal parametrization of $\S$ after applying some blow-ups in all cases where some of the divisor points occur at double points.
 We plan to discuss thoroughly this issue in a future publication and we just discuss the question for soliton data associated to $Gr^{\mbox{ TP}} (1,3)$ in Section \ref{sec:global}. \end{remark}

-In Section \ref{sec:constr_null}, we briefly explain how to modify the construction to the case in which some of the edge vectors are zero.

-In principle the construction of $\DKP$ may be carried out also on reducible positroid cells (see \cite{AG3} for the case of Le--networks).